- Parents Home

 How Is Spondylolysis Diagnosed?

-Health care providers will do a thorough exam.
-During the exam, they might push on the back or ask a patient to bend backward to hyperextend the spine.
-If these things cause back pain, it's likely that there's a fracture in the pars.
+Health care providers will do an exam.
+They might push on the back or ask a patient to bend backward to hyperextend the spine.
+If these things cause back pain, it's possible that there's a fracture in the pars, a specific part of the spine bone.

 - a bone scan or a CT (computed tomography) scan, which can detect smaller fractures